This article will help you to understand the main functions of Documents Custom Fields.

 You can also set up where your Documents Custom Field will be available to select in:

-- Available in the Purchase Orders / Receipts / Invoices / Warehouse Requests / Purchase Requisitions - means that the field will be available to fill out in the selected documents
+- Available in the Warehouse Requests / Purchase Requisitions / Requests for Proposal Receipts / Invoices / Purchase Orders - the field will be available to fill out in the selected documents.

-- Available in Approval Workflow - this means that the field can be included as a trigger for your approval workflow.
+- Available in Approval Workflow means that the field can be included as a trigger for your approval workflow.

 - Available in the Budgets - this means that you can tie your budget to the Custom Field.

-- You can easily disable options in your Documents Custom Fields if they are no longer needed.
+- Also, you can easily disable options in your Documents Custom Fields if they are no longer needed.
 As well as make them active again if necessary.